jvanlier/jvanlier.github.io/_posts/2017-07-17-bayesian-room-assignment.markdown

 {% highlight python %}
 import pandas as pd

-# I have omitted the polygon definition in the region DataFrame for brevity,
+# I have omitted the polygon definition in the region DataFrame,
-# because I can't add the plotting code unfortunately since it's in a
+# because the plotting code is part of a proprietary library.
-# proprietary library.
 regions = pd.DataFrame({'id': ['A', 'B', 'C', 'D', 'E', 'F', 'N']}) \
               .set_index('id')